HMS Daring (D32): Operational service

 Daring was laid up, pending a refit, from 2017 to 2020.

 She began her refit in June 2020 and received a visit from her sponsor, the Countess of Wessex, in 2021 to see the progress of the work.
 On 15 September 2021, Daring left Portsmouth for the first time in four years under tow bound for Cammell Laird shipyard in Birkenhead to allow work to be carried out installing new generators under the Power Improvement Project (PIP).
 PIP installation work was completed by Cammell Laird at the end of 2022 and the ship was returned to Portsmouth in January 2023 to complete refit and regeneration.
 On 18 August 2025, it was 3000 days since Daring had last been to sea.
+As of February 2026, Daring was expected to rejoin the RN fleet later in the year.